eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 ##	Output Files

-+ The user guide [Keiter2022, Table 7-4, pp.81, \S7.3.8] provides options to print the Xyce circuit simulation results in different formats.
++ The user guide [Keiter2022, from Table 7-4, pp.81, \S7.3.8] provides options to print the Xyce circuit simulation results in different formats.
 	- E.g., we can use the option to print the Xyce circuit simulation results in CSV format, instead of the default ".prn" (print-to-file) format.
 + \cite[\S7.4.6., pp. 73, "Output files" section]{Keiter2019a}
 	- "The output data, as specified by a .PRINT line, however, goes to a single (*.prn) file.
 For convenience, Xyce also creates a second auxilliary file with the *.res suffix."